 - No criminal records – At first you might think why is that even a requirement, after all you are just going to sit behind the wheels and drive.
 However, if you give it a thorough thought, you will realize that you as a truck driver will be hauling tons of cargo from one state to another and sometimes even cross country.
 This cargo can cost millions of dollars and all the stakeholders and authorities want to be sure that you are not going to be a liability for them and hence the requirement of no criminal record.

 - Clear MTO medical test - Another need that may appear strange at first look but is critical to being a good truck driver.
 It may appear like driving a truck is simple—after all, you're simply driving, right?
 Well, the answer is No!

 Some Tests/ Exams you need to Clear are-

 Truck driving involves a lot of stress, strain, and variables that you must be able to manage on a regular basis.

 Apart from that you are operating heavy machinery on highways that has the ability to cause mayhem.
 Minor difficulties with your vision, endurance, and ability to focus on the road might be the difference between life and death.

-- Pass the written test – This test is somewhat similar to your standard driver license test.
-The test vets your knowledge about laws, regulations, rules, road safety procedures, technicalities etc. .
-The test is a multiple choice questions where you need to select the correct answers.
+Pass the written test – This test is somewhat similar to your standard driver's license test.
+The test vets your knowledge about laws, regulations, rules, road safety procedures, technicalities, etc. .
+The test is a multiple-choice question where you need to select the correct answers.

-- Pass your road and practical test - .
-These tests, as the name implies, put what you've learnt to the test.
+Pass your road and practical test - These tests, as the name implies, put what you've learned to the test.
 This is where you'll demonstrate that you're completely capable and ready to drive a large commercial truck.
-This exam, like every other part of getting your AZ licence, will put your capabilities and skills at test.
+This exam, like every other part of getting your AZ license, will put your capabilities and skills to the test.